gatsbyjs/gatsby/docs/blog/2018-07-20-why-we-built-the-site-showcase/index.md

 - [x] Share sites by copying the URL
 - [x] Filter by category
 - [x] Search sites
-- [x] Submit their own site to the showcase through yaml file (Shannon writes the instructions)
+- [x] Submit their own site to the showcase through YAML file (Shannon writes the instructions)
 - [x] See featured sites

 ## Ways you can help